StarkArk/deep_learning_alphabet_soup/README.md

 ## Discussion

 From the initial trial model changing the parameters of the model made little difference to our results.
-Increasing our accuracy from 72.7% to 73.0%(trial 1 -> trial 2, a mere .3% absolute change.
+Increasing our accuracy from 72.7% to 73.0%(trial 1 -> trial 2), a mere .3% absolute change.
 After that I added back the 'Name' taken out in the pre-process steps.
 This added many more features to the data model, from 44-> 842.
 From this, the prediction model obtained the vast majority of its improvement over previous trials.
 Accuracy now stands at 80.2% as compared to 72.7% in the 1st trial.

 ## Conclusion

 The predictive model accuracy is 80.2% with an information loss of 48.3%.
 This exceeds the benchmark of 75% set for the project.

+## References

+Data for this project was provided by edX Boot Camps LLC.